scharm-to-charm/scharm-fitter/README.md

 Less important goals may include:

  - Scripts to perform sanity checks on the inputs / outputs,

+What's not currently included:

+ - The suite of HistFitter scripts like `YieldsTable`, `SysTable`, etc.
  - Plotting code.

 ### Quickstart

 Running `install.py install` will add a `.pth` file to your local python installation.
-This will allow scripts to find the needed module.
-You'll also need to run `make` in the `src/` directory to build the HistFitter fitting functions.
+It will also run `make` in the `src/` directory to build the HistFitter fitting functions.
 All top level scripts are in the `scripts` directory: